Antonio Brown Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Matchup vs. New York

-- Brown caught a touchdown pass in that matchup against the Jets.
+- Brown caught a touchdown pass in that game against the Jets.

 - Note: Brown's stats vs. Jets date back to 2016.